iluvjava/Maths/AMATH 581/Direct Method.md

 #### More Involved Boundary Conditions

-In general, there might be Boundary Conditions that involve somve derivative of the function at that point, and let's see if we can incorperate that into the matrix.
+In general, there might be Boundary Conditions that involve some derivative of the function at that point, and let's see if we can incorperate that into the matrix.

 > $$\alpha_1 y(t_0) + \beta_1 y'(t_0) = \gamma_1$$ $$\alpha_2 y(t_N) + \beta_2 y'(t_N) = \gamma_2$$